starvagrant/toh/toh.markdown/the_bank_of_secrets.md

 He awoke sometime in the afternoon, he stumbled through a moderate hangover and a pain that spread from his manhood outward, balled in his hips and upper thighs.
 He picked up a remote control for the local news only to discover a story of a car accident not far from his hotel.
 Rachel was listed dead.

 He knew he should have guessed it.
-Someone in his department had also received Rachel's file, knew he was a blocking character in Rachel's death, and had likely arranged contigencies if he should remove her from her proposed place of death.
+Someone in his department had also received Rachel's file, knew he was a blocking character in Rachel's death, and had likely arranged contingencies if he should remove her from her proposed place of death.
 Likely too, he sighed with bitter resentment, that there had been a plan if he had failed to seduce her, and a plan if he had succeeded.

-Contigency plans must not have troubled the worker at all.
+Contingency plans must not have troubled the worker at all.
 He had been seducing the hearts of forbidden women for some time now.
 He did not now why he did it, only that there was an intoxicating feeling of power, a jolt of confidence, a strengthened conviction that he was a man.
 But then there sometimes came the feeling that the women in his life would have been better off never knowing him in the first place.

 He lay down back in bed and tried to finish what was left of the champagne.
 He expected he'd need a little time to wash away the guilt, as he had done when he learned he'd had a son that he was never to see.
 But instead in his mind was a different sort of question.
 He had known Rachel for some time.
 True, not in those intervening years after high school, but he wondered what secret should have sent her to the grave.
 What secrets was his client really after?
 Why choose Rachel over some corrupt official in Africa, or Chicago mob boss?